mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

     }
 }
 ```
+//TODO: complete example?
 # Common behaviors
 ### Spawning A NPC
 Spawning npc is a lot like a projectile but instead you use NPC.NewNPC

 It's parameters are NewNPC(int X, int Y, int Type, int Start = 0, float ai0 = 0f, float ai1 = 0f, float ai2 = 0f, float ai3 = 0f, int Target = 255)

 Remember all the ones with a = after are optional, and you only need to put a value for if you know what you're doing.
 X and Y are self explanatory, and Type is just like in NewProjectile - vanilla npcs would be NPCID.Name and modded is `Modcontent.NPCType<Class>().`

+Start is almost never used.
+Its the index to start looking for a place in the array for the npc to be placed.
+If its set to 100, then its WhoAmI will be 100 or above.
+This largely has no practical use, and can be safely left at 0.

+ai0-ai3 are the same as in projectile - their values are copied over to the ai array in npcs.

+Target is  what npc.Target is set to in the spawned npc.
 ### Fire a burst of something
 You can make code execute more then once in ai with a for loop.
 If you want to make your projectiles inaccurate or not all fired towards one spot read the "Changing Projectiles Direction" section below, making use of the loop variable.
 ### Changing Projectiles Direction When Fired
-To change where the projectile is fired you need to affect the Vector2 ToPlayer(assuming you're still using the code from above).
+To change where the projectile is fired you need to affect the `float SpeedX` and `float SpeedY`(assuming you're still using the code from above, this is ToPlayer X/Y).
 There's a number of handy methods that you can use on a Vector2 to change it's contents.

-One of the most useful is RotatedBy(double Radians) or RoatatedByRandom.
-This rotates the Vector 2s contents, making it usefully for shooting ahead of a target or making a spread/shotgun pattern.
-Keep in mind it takes Radians not degrees so make sure to use MathHelper.ToRadians if you have a degree measurement.
+One of the most useful is `RotatedBy(double Radians)` or `RoatatedByRandom`.
+This rotates the Vector2's contents, making it usefully for shooting ahead of a target or making a spread/shotgun pattern.
+Keep in mind it takes Radians not degrees so make sure to use `MathHelper.ToRadians` if you have a degree measurement.

 Example usage - shooting a circle of thing
  ```cs
 for(int i = 0; i < 360; i += 12){